mitsuaki0321/fake-tools/scripts/faketools/docs/skinWeights_relax_en.md

 ## How to Use

-Use the Skin Weights Utility menu or start the tool with the following command:
+Launch the tool from the dedicated menu or with the following command:

 ```python
 import faketools.tools.skinWeights_relax